Dime Davis: Life and career

 Davis was raised in Houston, Texas.
 She attended a performing arts high school and received her bachelor's degree from Chapman University in 2008.
 She attended the same high school and college as director Justin Simien and actress Elle Lorraine.

 In 2015 she participated in AFI’s Directing Workshop for Women, during which she produced a short film, Sugar, starring Elle Lorraine.
 In 2018, she was hired as a writer and story editor for Lena Waithe's The Chi.

 Davis was commissioned by LACMA to produce the short film Wild Wild West: A Beautiful Rant by Mark Bradford about artist Mark Bradford that debuted at 2018 Sundance.
 After Waithe saw the film, she invited Davis to work on Boomerang, which was still in production.
 Davis directed eight episodes and was co-showrunner for season 2.

 In 2019, Davis directed the first season of HBO's A Black Lady Sketch Show, created by Robin Thede.
 She received a 2020 Primetime Emmy nomination Outstanding Directing for a Variety Series and was the first Black woman to receive a nomination.

 She founded the production company Three's A Crowd with Elle Lorraine in 2020.
 Davis is developing an animated feature adaptation of her short film Sugar.

+Davis has also worked on Abbott Elementary.